mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 Woww this definitely tracks.
 Props to Harry Styles and X-Ray Spex for lining up their artist popularity generally with their song popularity.
 Now I'll make the same plot I built above at the artist level.
-It turns out Kanye West and Kendrick Lamar are the two most popular artists with songs in the top 50 with `Runaway` and `Alright` respectively
+It turns out Kanye West and Kendrick Lamar are the two most popular artists with songs in the top 50 with `Runaway` and `Alright` respectively.

 ```python